Helping to keep families safer on their journeys and encouraging an active lifestyle

 For some families, buying a bike can be too much of a stretch when they’ve got other, more immediate household bills to pay.
-To help address this at Halfords we will recondition and donate bikes and new helmets to primary school children in the most disadvantaged areas of our eight cycling cities.
+To help address this, schools across the country are benefiting from a scheme to help encourage more children, who may not necessarily have access to bikes, to cycle.

-Schools in the eight cycling cities can apply for a donation here – application form.
+Schools in disadvantaged areas can apply for bike donations here – application form.

 Cub bike workshops

 We have also teamed up with the Scouts Association to help Cubs achieve their Cyclist Activity badge when they attend a more in-depth workshop at our stores.
 So far, over 17,000 cubs have attended a workshop towards their badge.
 Cub Leaders can access more information on the workshops here.